 Stop smoking and avoid exposure to secondhand smoke

 Specific treatment for high blood pressure will be discussed with you by your healthcare provider based on:

 Your tolerance for specific medicines, procedures, or therapies

 Your opinion or preference

-Treatment may include exercise, a balanced diet, and quitting smoking, as well as medications prescribed by your doctor.
+Treatment may include exercise, a balanced diet, and quitting smoking, as well as medicines prescribed by your healthcare provider.

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR